zxcvvvvbanan/zxcvvvvbanan.github.io/about.md

 *two years of military service in the midst

+## What is this and who is this for?

+I've enjoyed taking notes and archiving stuff since middle school including photos, documents, videos and etcetera.
+I tried maintaining a paper notebook for a long time but found its inevitable limitations.
+Searching and editing were nearly impossible, and the risk of loss or damage was always present.
+Instead, I am taking my notes online.
+Not only digitalized but stylized, mobile, accessible and secure.

+Feel free to make use of them, but keep in mind they should not be treated as completely reliable.
+Do extra search of your own!
+These are notes in my own words, sometimes broken, messy and mixed-up.

+I hope you find my site helpful, whatever you are here for.

+-Jim

 ## Colophon

 This is a static site created using [Vue.js](https://vuejs.org) powered [Vitepress](https://vitepress.dev).
 Build and deployement done with [Github Pages](https://pages.github.com).
 Custom scripts and CSS styling done to enhance your (or my) web experience.
 Refer to github repository!
 Wide open to everybody.

-## What is this and who is this for?

-I enjoyed taking notes and archiving stuff since middle school including photos, documents, videos and etcetera.
-I wish I could show you how organized my NAS and Obsidian are (though that's not going to happen).  :smile:

-I tried maintaining a paper notebook but found its inevitable limitations.
-Searching and editing were nearly impossible, and the risk of loss or damage was always present.
-Instead, I am taking my notes online.
-Not only digitalized but stylized, portable, accessible and secure.

-Feel free to make use of them, but keep in mind they should not be treated as completely reliable.
-These are notes in my own words, sometimes broken, messy and mixed-up.

-I hope you find my site helpful.

--Jim